projectcalico/calico/calico/_includes/content/calico-windows-install.md

 {%- endif %}
    - `KUBERNETES_SERVICE_HOST` and `KUBERNETES_SERVICE_PORT`: The Kubernetes API server host and port (discovered in the previous step) used to create a kubeconfig file for Calico services.
 If your node already has an existing kubeconfig file, leave these variables blank.
    - `K8S_SERVICE_CIDR`: The Kubernetes service clusterIP range configured in your cluster.
 This must match the service-cluster-ip-range used by kube-apiserver.
    - `CNI_BIN_DIR`: Path where Calico CNI binaries will be installed.
-This must match the CNI bin values in the ContainerD service configuration.
+This must match the CNI bin value in the ContainerD service configuration.
+If you used the provided Install-Containerd.ps1 script, you should use the CNI bin path value you provided to that script.
    - `CNI_CONF_DIR`: Path where Calico CNI configuration will be installed.
-This must match the CNI conf values in the ContainerD service configuration.
+This must match the CNI conf value in the ContainerD service configuration.
+If you used the provided Install-Containerd.ps1 script, you should use the CNI conf path value you provided to that script.
    - `DNS_NAME_SERVERS`: The DNS nameservers that will be used in the CNI configuration.
    - `FELIX_HEALTHENABLED`: The Felix health check server must be enabled.